 Equations of Motion – Constant Acceleration Example

 This equations of motion example problem consist of a sliding block under constant acceleration.
 It uses the equations of motion to calculate the position and velocity of a given time and the time and position of a given velocity.

 Equations of Motion Example Problem – Constant Acceleration

-This example problem uses the equations of motion for constant acceleration to find position, velocity and acceleration of a breaking vehicle.
+This example problem uses the equations of motion for constant acceleration to find the position, velocity, and acceleration of a breaking vehicle.

 This example problem uses the equations of motion for constant acceleration to calculate the time needed for one vehicle to intercept another vehicle moving at constant velocity.

 Vertical Motion Example Problem – Coin Toss

 Here’s an example applying the equations of motion under constant acceleration to determine the maximum height, velocity and time of flight for a coin flipped into a well.
 This problem could be modified to solve any object tossed vertically or dropped off a tall building or any height.
-This type of problem is a common equations of motion homework problem.
+This type of problem is a common equation of motion homework problem.

 Projectile Motion Example Problem